Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Error Analysis

 Furthermore, the bound in \eqref{eqn:EE22_CN} obtained by using the Galerkin method leads to a restriction on the time step $\Delta t$ (see Lemma~\ref{lemma:uniform_bound}).
 Using stabilized methods would allow relaxing this restriction.
 In this paper, our concern is analyzing the error estimates optimality with respect to the different POD setting strategies, so we will consider moderate values of $\nu$. \end{remark}

 \begin{remark} In this paper, we construct the POD basis by using the snapshots, which are the FE solutions; thus, $\eta^n$ bounds in Lemma~\ref{lemma:DQ_POD_approx_errors_Wnorm} and Theorem~\ref{thm:DQ_uniform_estimates} should be expressed in terms of the FE solution data.
-Now, we decompose and rebound $\eta^n$ in \eqref{eqn:EE18_CN} by taking the FE solution $u_h^n$ into account as
+We next bound the projection error $\eta^n$ in terms of the finite element solution. \end{remark}

+We next bound the projection error $\eta^n$ in terms of the finite element solution. \begin{lemma} Let $R_r u$ and $R_r u_h$ be the Ritz projection, which is defined in \eqref{eqn:ritz_proj}, of the continuous solution $u$ and FE solution $u_h$, respectively, then the following estimates hold

-where $l$ is the FE interpolation order. \begin{proof} We start proving with $W=H_0^1$ in \eqref{eqn:eta_update1a}.
+where $h$ and $\Delta t$ are space and time discretization parameters, respectively, and $l$ is the FE interpolation order. \begin{proof} We start proving with $W=H_0^1$ in \eqref{eqn:eta_update1a}.
 By using the definition of the Ritz projection \eqref{eqn:ritz_proj}, we have